Appendix

 Tread lightly, there are Privacy bombs and traps everywhere!
 Be prepared lest you get spotted in virtual floodlights.
 The digital landscape is no longer a peaceful one so keep an eye on that Threat Tracker.
 Will you build your secure networks in time for The Crumble?

-B.3 Game Objective
+Game Objective

-The Internet of Things Board Game is a 2–4 player cooperative92 board game where players work together against amassing digital threats to build a secure network amongst themselves.
+The Internet of Things Board Game is a 2–4 player cooperative board game where players work together against amassing digital threats to build a secure network amongst themselves.
 Create digital links as you traverse physical spaces on the board and secure them by deploying Databoxes equal to twice the number of players.
 Build all the Databoxes and win the game!

-B.4 Play Setup
+Play Setup

-The board is prepared according to the number of players93.
+The board is prepared according to the number of players.
 First, place the Server tile in the middle.
 Next, separate Insecure Tiles (see B.6) and Regular Tiles into separate piles upside down and according to the number of players from Table.
 B.1, take the top tiles from each pile to make a tile deck.
 Return the remaining tiles to the box, and shuffle the tile deck placing them in a pile upside down.
 Now pick tiles from the top of the deck and place them following the numbers in Fig. B.1.
 Each tile of the board is now a different space that players can navigate.
 Once placed tiles cannot be moved.

 Table B.1: Number of players and tile formations.

-2 9 + 3, or, 8 + 4 2 (2), 2 (1)
+9 + 3, or, 8 + 4 |

-3 7 + 5, or, 6 + 6 2 (2), 4 (1)
+7 + 5, or, 6 + 6 |

-4 19 + 7 4 (2), 4 (1)
+4 (2), 4 (1) |

 Next, ignoring the Server randomly pick tiles (see B.8.2) and follow Table B.1 to add Vulnerability tokens (see B.12) to them infecting those spaces.
 Add double tokens from the table first, then single.
 Players now select an Avatar (see B.7) to play with, taking that avatars board and placing the corresponding standee on the Server tile.
 Any items associated with selected avatars are collected by players, as well as one Primary item each (see B.9.1.1).
 Players set their avatar to their starting settings and finally, place the Threat Tracker (see B.17) to the side of the play area agreeing upon a difficulty level for play.
 Starting with whoever last used an Antivirus on their devices, play may now proceed clockwise.

-B.5 Phases of Play94
+Phases of Play

-Each player’s turn comprises of two phases, an Actions Phase, and Risk Phase 95.
+Each player’s turn comprises of two phases, an Actions Phase, and Risk Phase .
 During the Actions Phase a player gets to do up to 2 actions per turn (unless they are Delayed, see B.7) allowed out of the following actions:

-• Move: Players can move in any direction up to their Speed level (see B.7).
+- Move: Players can move in any direction up to their Speed level (see B.7).

-• Find: Roll for Observation (see B.8) over spaces with an EYE icon to draw one item from the Items Deck (see B.9).
+- Find: Roll for Observation (see B.8) over spaces with an EYE icon to draw one item from the Items Deck (see B.9).

-• Trade: If sharing a space with a player trade any number of items with them.
+- Trade: If sharing a space with a player trade any number of items with them.

-• Rest: Recover 1 Sanity OR attempt to resolve any Daemon cards in hand (see B.15).
+- Rest: Recover 1 Sanity OR attempt to resolve any Daemon cards in hand (see B.15).

-• Connect: Return items in hand or use items in spaces to make a Connection (see B.10).
+- Connect: Return items in hand or use items in spaces to make a Connection (see B.10).

-• Discard: Remove 1 item in hand from play.
+- Discard: Remove 1 item in hand from play.

-• Ability: Use player or card Abilities (see B.7).
+- Ability: Use player or card Abilities (see B.7).

-• Resolve: Attempt to clear a space of Issues (see B.13).
+- Resolve: Attempt to clear a space of Issues (see B.13).

-• Deploy: Spend 2 actions to attempt a Privacy card (see B.9.3), if succeeded deploy a Databox (see B.16).
+- Deploy: Spend 2 actions to attempt a Privacy card (see B.9.3), if succeeded deploy a Databox (see B.16).

-• Skip: Skip an action.
+- Skip: Skip an action.

 After spending actions the player must enter the Risk Phase by rolling for Security (see B.8).
 In the game, this is often called Rolling for Risk or conducting a Risk Check.
 If they succeed play continues to the next player.
 If they fail the following is done in order:

-• Place a Vulnerability token (see B.12) in the space occupied and any further connected spaces.
+- Place a Vulnerability token (see B.12) in the space occupied and any further connected spaces.

-• Draw a card from the Risk Deck and follow the card in order top to bottom (see B.9)
+- Draw a card from the Risk Deck and follow the card in order top to bottom (see B.9)

-• Do risk checks on all items in hand using the new dice-count from the drawn card (see B.9).
+- Do risk checks on all items in hand using the new dice-count from the drawn card (see B.9).

-• If the drawn card requires other players to act as well, do so accordingly
+- If the drawn card requires other players to act as well, do so accordingly

-• The player ends their turn, next player begins with their Action Phase.
+- The player ends their turn, next player begins with their Action Phase.

-B.6 Understanding the Tiles
+Understanding the Tiles

 There are 2 kinds of tiles in the game, Regular Tiles and Insecure Tiles (Fig. B.2).
 They both function similarly, except for one thing: Insecure Tiles force players to Roll for Security twice during the Risk Phase, meaning they could cause it twice.
 This only occurs if a player decides to stop their Move action on an Insecure Tile.
 Insecure Tiles are recognised with their darker borders.
 Tiles are all named after physical locations such as a living room, kitchen, etc. and act as physical spaces.
 Spaces also signify connectivity using the notches in the corners (see B.10).
 See Fig. B.2 to understand the different parts of each tile.
 Each space, subsequently, has a connection requirement which needs to be fulfilled before it can be secured by turning into a Databox.